betheden/hebrew-grammar/content/verb_jussive.rst

 Biblical Hebrew does not use the Imperative form to express negative commands.
-Rather, negative commands are always expressed using either the Prefix Conjugation form or the Jussive form.
+Rather, negative commands are always expressed using either the Imperfect conjugation form or the Jussive form.
 In cases where the Jussive form is being used to express a negative command, the verb will appear in a 2nd person form rather than a 3rd person form.
 When used in this way, the Jussive form takes the :ref:`particle_negative`